pali-english/pali-english.github.io/README.md

 incorporeal, it hides in a cave.
 Those who will restrain the mind
 are freed from Māra’s bonds.

+    Dūraṅgamaṁ ekacaraṁ, asarīraṁ guhāsayaṁ:
+        Dūraṅgamaṁ: Far-traveling, journeying far.
+        Ekacaraṁ: Wandering alone, solitary in its path.
+        Asarīraṁ: Incorporeal, without a body.
+        Guhāsayaṁ: Residing in a cave, lying in a cave (symbolically, this implies that the mind is hidden or not easily perceived).

+    Ye cittaṁ saṁyamissanti, mokkhanti mārabandhanā:
+        Ye: Those who.
+        Cittaṁ: Mind.
+        Saṁyamissanti: Will restrain, will control.
+        Mokkhanti: Are liberated, are freed.
+        Mārabandhanā: From the bonds of Māra (Māra, in Buddhism, is the personification of temptation, distraction, and death).

 Anavaṭṭhitacittassa,
 saddhammaṁ avijānato;
 Pariplavapasādassa,